MHCommunity/mousehunt-improved/docs/keyboard-shortcuts.md

 # [Keyboard Shortcuts](https://www.mousehuntgame.com/preferences.php?tab=mousehunt-improved-settings#mousehunt-improved-settings-feature-keyboard-shortcuts)

-Adds a variety of keyboard shortcuts to the game.
-You can remap the keys or disable them individually.
+Speed up your gameplay with handy keyboard shortcuts for common actions and pages.
+Easily customize or disable shortcuts to fit your play style.

-Press `?` to see the list of available shortcuts.
+Press `?` at any time to see the full list of available shortcuts.

 ## Available Shortcuts